Insights, Tips, and Tales

 How long does Waynes’ Asian lady beetle treatment last?

 Waynes’ Fall Invader Service covers the entire house and is guaranteed for 90 days.
 Technicians apply targeted treatments around entry points to prevent beetles and other fall invaders from getting inside.
-For homes with recurring infestations, scheduling treatment in late September or early October provides coverage through the peak invasion season.
+For homes with recurring infestations, scheduling treatment in late September or early October provides coverage through the peak invasion season across the Southeast.

 Rebecca Wood